Xilinx/PYNQ/docs/source/pynq_libraries/pynq_microblaze_subsystem.rst

 Any hierarchy that contains a Microblaze and meets the above requirements of having AXI-accessible code memory, a PS interrupt line and a reset line can be used in PYNQ.
-However in order to use your Microblaze with the IPython magic you must provide a board support package or BSP.
+However in order to use your Microblaze with the IPython magic you must provide a board support package (BSP).
 BSPs are generated from Xilinx SDK and contain all of the drivers and configuration data for the peripherals attached to the Microblaze.